SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - You can specify default values for lines that are not found to avoid an exception.
 - The first example shows catching the execption with a `TRY` control structure.
 - The `OPTIONAL` and `DEFAULT` additions can be used in the context of statements using table expressions and constructor expressions (`VALUE` and `REF` are possible).
+- When using `OPTIONAL`, the type-specific initial value is set.
+After the `DEFAULT` addition, a value is expected that is convertible to the target type.
+You may also specify another table expression for an alternative table line to be searched.

 <br>